hisptz/chatbot-backend-setup/README.md

 - `DHIS2_BASE_URL*` - URL to DHIS2 instance
 - `DHIS2_USERNAME*` - User to authenticate as (DISCLAIMER: THIS SHOULD BE A USER WITH ONLY REQUIRED ROLES!)
 - `DHIS2_PASSWORD*` - Password to authenticate with.
-- `ALLOWED_RESOURCES` - A list of resources that the API exposes.
-- `READONLY_RESOURCES` - A list of resources that the API treats as read-only (Will not allow to update/create the resource)

 #### DHIS2 Visualizer service

 This a server that generates an image of a visualization.
-Variables required are:

-- `API_MOUNT_POINT*` - A path from which the chat-bot service will be accessible.
-Example if set to `/api` then the service will be available at `http://localhost:3000/api`
-- `DHIS2_MEDIATOR_URL` - URL to the DHIS2 mediator service
+None of the variables need to be changed:
 You can learn more about the visualizer service from [here](https://github.com/hisptz/dhis2-visualizer)

+#### Proxy service
+This is a service that acts as a gateway for all services.
+Variables required to change include:

+ - `PROXY_BASE_URL` -  The actual url where your service will be hosted
+ - `PROXY_API_MOUNT_POINT` - Path of where your service will be hosted
+ - `PROXY_API_KEY` - An API key for security.
+It can be a password phrase or a generated random key

 ### Starting the services